obioma-onwuka/obioma-onwuka/README.md

 - 👋 Hi, I’m @obioma-onwuka
-- 👀 I’m interested in Backend development with PHP
+- 👀 I’m a PHP and Laravel backend developer
-- 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on Backend development
+- 💞️ I’m looking to collaborate on Backend development with PHP and Laravel
 - 📫 How to reach me @obioma-onwuka

 <!---